drissamri/beautiful-jekyll/_posts/2019-05-21-minimize-aws-lambda-java-cold-starts.md

 ![Coldstart examined]({{ site.url }}/img/post/coldstart-java-lightweight.png "Coldstart examined")

 ### Example: Java 8 - Spring Cloud Function
-Last time I've used Spring Cloud Function 1.x the cold start times were terrible (8-12 seconds).
+Last time I’ve used Spring Cloud Function 1.x the cold start times were terrible (8-12 seconds).
-Now they have been working hard on it, providing a more Functional bean style registration and other improvements, so it should be a lot better now.
+These cold start times however should have drastically improved in recent updates by providing a more [functional bean style registration](hhttps://spring.io/blog/2018/10/22/functional-bean-registrations-in-spring-cloud-function) among other things.

 I made a few attempts to see how much they have improved but I kept running into issues, with both my own example as well as the [Spring Cloud Function AWS reference sample](https://github.com/spring-cloud/spring-cloud-function/tree/master/spring-cloud-function-samples/function-sample-aws).
 My test case ended up with an exception which can be found below - the same issue was reported on [GitHub issues](https://github.com/spring-cloud/spring-cloud-function/issues/367):
 ```
 01:32:42 |_ checkpoint ⇢ Request to GET http://localhost/2018-06-01/runtime/invocation/next [DefaultWebClient]
 01:32:42 Caused by: java.net.ConnectException: Connection refused
 ```

 ### Example: Java 8 - Micronaut
 In this example I got to play around with Micronaut, a young new promising Framework that also has good support for Serverless applications.